-How To Keep Your Smile Bright During Clear Aligner Treatment
+How To Keep Your Clear Aligners Clean and Bright During Treatment

-If you are thinking about clear aligners or have just started clear aligner therapy, you likely selected this treatment modality for their nearly clear, discreet appearance during treatment.
-Clear aligner treatment directed by an orthodontist is a very effective and popular approach because it provides a highly aesthetic option over traditional metal braces.
+If you are thinking about clear aligners or have just started clear aligner therapy, you likely selected this treatment modality for its nearly clear, discreet appearance..
+Clear aligner treatment directed by an orthodontist is a very effective and popular approach because it provides a more aesthetic option than traditional metal braces.

-As an orthodontist with about 20 years’ experience and more than 2000 aligner patients, I wanted to share some practical tips and information so that you can select the best aligner product and keep it stain-free in order to feel your most confident during treatment.
+As an orthodontist with about 20 years of experience and more than 2000 aligner patients, I wanted to share some practical tips and information so you can select the best aligner product and keep it stain-free to feel your most confident during treatment.

-First, not all aligners are made with the same material.
-There is a newer aligner that is more clear and stain resistant — while being as effective, if not more effective, in moving teeth as other aligner products.* It is called Spark™ Clear Aligners and is made with TruGEN™ material, which has been proven to be more clear and stain-resistant than the leading competitor.*
+Not all aligners are made with the same material, which can make a big difference with how your aligners hold up over time.
+Spark™ Clear Aligners is a newer aligner system that is clearer and more stain-resistant than other aligner products*— while still being as, or even more, effective in moving teeth.
+It is made with TruGEN™ material, which has been proven to be more clear and stain-resistant than the leading competitor.*

 There are other aligners you can order directly from the manufacturer, which do not involve a doctor or doctor visits in your treatment plan.
 I do not recommend these devices and treatment protocols because I have unfortunately been asked to correct one too many unhappy patients’ less-than-desirable smiles with some of these products.

 Proper protocol while being treated with aligners is to remove them before eating and drinking.
-Then, ideally, you would brush your teeth before re-inserting your aligner.
-(Aligners should be worn about 22 hours a day, so basically whenever you are not eating, drinking, or brushing.)
+Then, ideally, you would brush your teeth before re-inserting your aligners.
+They should be worn about 22 hours a day, so basically whenever you are not eating, drinking, or brushing your teeth.

-But with today’s busy lifestyles, many patients do not brush after eating or drinking and before placing their aligners back in their mouths.
-As such, food and beverage residue can stain the clear plastic, turning it yellow and making it more noticeable during wear.
+But with today’s busy lifestyles, many patients place their aligners back in their mouth without brushing after eating or drinking..
+By not taking the proper care, food and beverage residue can stain the clear plastic, turning it yellow and making it more noticeable during wear.

 - Nicotine products, including cigarettes, vape products, and smokeless tobacco